EpicEric/sandhole/book/src/local_forwarding.md

 In addition to remote port forwarding, Sandhole also supports local port forwarding by default.
 This allows you to create SSH-based tunnels to connect to a service.

-Given a remote service running as
+Given a remote service running as:

 ```bash
 ssh -R my.tunnel:3000:localhost:2000 sandhole.com -p 2222
 ```

-Note that the server won't listen on port 3000; instead, you can establish a local forward to the port from your machine:
+Note that the server won't listen on port 3000; the service will instead alias to `my.tunnel`.
+You can establish a local forward to the port from your machine:

 ```bash
 ssh -L 4000:my.tunnel:3000